Continuing Education Activity

 - Identify the mechanism of action of bosentan.

-- Describe the adverse effects of bosentan.
+- Describe the potential drug-drug interactions of bosentan.

 - Explain interprofessional team strategies for improving care coordination and communication to advance the treatment of pulmonary artery hypertension and improve outcomes when using bosentan.

 Bosentan is FDA approved for the treatment of patients with pulmonary arterial hypertension (PAH) with significant physical limitations to increase their exercise ability and decrease the rate of clinical worsening.
 There are several non-FDA-approved uses of bosentan to treat idiopathic or congenital PAH in the pediatric population aged three years and older.
 New studies have shown that it may be useful in treating chronic thromboembolic pulmonary hypertension (CTEPH).
 Clinical trials in the use of endothelial receptor antagonists, such as bosentan, for the treatment of Eisenmenger syndrome have shown some promise, with further research necessary to investigate its safety profile and efficacy.
 Furthermore, non-FDA-approved uses of bosentan include adjunct therapy for thromboangiitis obliterans, also known as Buerger disease.

 Mechanism of Action